zyphlar/influxdb.org/source/docs/v0.8/api/reading_and_writing_data.md

 ### Time Precision on Returned Results

 The time precision of the epoch returned in the `time` column can be specified via the `time_precision` query parameter.
-It can be set to either `s` for seconds, `ms` for milliseconds, or `u` for microseconds.
+By default time precision is in milliseconds, this is true for both reading and writing timestamps.
+To override the time precision you can be set to either `s` for seconds, `ms` for milliseconds, or `u` for microseconds.

 Now that you know how to read and write data, let's take a look at the [InfluxDB query language](query_language.html) to see what you can do.

 ### Pretty-Printed Results